aamri2/loanwords_model/README.md

 Possible prefixes:
 - `prep_`: The dataset has been prepared for training.
+- `pretrainedModel_`: The dataset has been run through the pretrained model.

 The following datasets are in use, with the following abbreviations:
 - `timit`: TIMIT